 This is a basic tutorial for writing your first application in the Nelua language.

 Your first program

 You can code in Nelua much like you would code in Lua.
 For example, a hello world program is written much the same:

 print 'Hello world'

 This example is already in the examples folder in the repository.
 First clone the language repository if you haven’t yet:

 git clone firstname.lastname@example.org:edubart/nelua-lang.git cd nelua-lang

 Now you can run it:

 When running it you should get an output that looks like this:

 and notice that it generated a file called

 This is your program translated to C source code.

 If you know how to read C, I encourage you to open it and have a look.

 After the C source file is generated, GCC is invoked to compile it, and then the program is executed.

 If your machine does not have GCC, you can use another C compiler with the flag

 For example, if you are on MacOS, you probably want to use Clang.
 In that case

 nelua --cc clang examples/helloworld.nelua.

 If you are on Windows, you probably want to use MinGW, so

 nelua --cc x86_64-w64-mingw32-gcc examples/helloworld.nelua.

 Syntax highlighting for editors

-Syntax definitions for the language are available for Visual Studio Code with nelua-vscode and for Sublime Text with nelua-sublime.
-At the moment, only Sublime Text has a full definition, so I recommend using it.
-If you use another code editor you can use Lua syntax highlighting, as it very similar (but of course, incomplete).
+Syntax definitions for the language are available for Sublime Text with nelua-sublime.
+At the moment, only Sublime Text has a full definition, so I recommend giving it a try.
+If you use another code editor you can use Lua syntax highlighting, as it is very similar (but of course, incomplete).

 I recommend using the syntax highlighter, as it makes the experience of playing around with the language more pleasant, since it can highlight type notations.

 A quick tour of the language features can be found in the overview page, I highly recommend reading it if you haven’t yet.

 The most interesing examples are:

 examples/fibonacci.neluamultiple implementations of the classic Fibonnaci sequence

 examples/brainfuck.neluause of metaprogramming to code the esoteric Brainfuck language

 examples/snakesdl.neluathe classic Snake game (requires SDL)